NotNite/eightyeightthirtyone/README.md

   - for her help on the frontend, designing the project's 88x31, hosting a scraper node
 - [![breq](https://breq.dev/badges/breq.png)](https://breq.dev/)
   - for her help designing the Redis database schema

+If you have any questions or concerns, you can send an email to me (NotNite), which is [available on my website](https://notnite.com) (not written here for spam concerns).

 Thanks!